muritane/coordination-architecture/executability_constraint.md

 ## The Executability Boundary

-Executability defines a boundary in the reasoning stack:
+Executability defines a boundary in the reasoning stack.

 **Above the boundary**

-* semantics,
+- semantics,
-* meaning,
+- meaning,
-* values,
+- values,
-* narrative,
+- narrative,
-* ideology,
+- ideology,
-* justification.
+- justification.

 **At the boundary**

-* compilation,
+- compilation,
-* invocation,
+- invocation,
-* defaults,
+- defaults,
-* omission,
+- omission,
-* interface crossing.
+- interface crossing.

 **Below the boundary**

-* invariants,
+- invariants,
-* capacity limits,
+- capacity limits,
-* buffering,
+- buffering,
-* latency,
+- latency,
-* irreversibility,
+- irreversibility,
-* failure.
+- failure.

 Crossing the boundary converts explanation into exposure.